 "A better way of understanding ethics is to think of it in terms of values," Dr. Hynds says.
 In healthcare, he points out, "The values at play are of the highest order ... the value and meaning of life, of love, of ability and disability, of suffering and of watching suffering, and of dying and allowing to die."
 Medicine, he says, "is, by its very nature, a moral endeavor."

 Ethical issues in medicine emerge every day.
 Medicine involves choices, judgment calls and nuanced decisions that patients, clinicians and family members may approach in different ways for different reasons.
 How clinicians handle these moral dilemmas has a direct impact on the quality of care and the patient experience.
-While some academic medical centers — like UCLA Health — have clinical ethicists on staff to assist in these situations, most physicians and their patients face these issues on their own.
+While some academic medical centers — like UCLA Health — have clinical ethicists on staff to assist in these situations, most physicians and their patients face these issues alone.

 Ethics is not about teaching rules to solve the moral dilemmas that occur every day in clinical practice, Dr. Hynds says.
 Rules can too easily become obsolete, especially with the rate of change in medicine.
 The dilemmas of medicine are best addressed by morally competent physicians "who have an intuitive grasp of what it means to be a physician and practice medicine authentically."